supserrr/momo-data/README.md

 ## Overview

-This system processes XML-formatted SMS data from mobile money services, cleans and normalizes the data, categorizes transactions, and stores everything in a SQLite database.
+This system processes XML-formatted SMS data from mobile money services, cleans and normalizes the data, categorizes transactions, and stores everything in a normalized MySQL database.
 The web dashboard provides analytics and transaction insights.

 ## Quick Start

 ### Prerequisites

 - Python 3.8 or later
-- SQLite3
+- MySQL 8.0 or later
+- MySQL server running and accessible

 ### Installation